 We have a large outdoor space beside the gallery which includes raised beds for veggies, as well as perennial plantings.
 It is being developed as a sculpture garden, and is also used for outdoor events like exhibition openings and concerts.

-Bring your own chair and enjoy the great acoustics of the garden, socially distanced of course.
+Bring your own chair and enjoy the great acoustics of the garden, as well as the plantings and outdoor sculpture.

 Created by Owen Sound artist Raquell Yang over the summer of 2020., the 13 by 55 foot mural is entitled Transformation.